 One of the challenges of getting participants to enter a dodge ball tournament is getting them over the fear of getting hit - especially in the head (accidentally, of course).
 What they don't realize is that these are not the hard rubber balls once used at recess, but instead are foam with a thin rubber outer shell.
 The idea of getting hit with one of these is a small price compared to the outcome of helping fight diabetes.
 So, it feels good to give, right?
 Even if you have to take one to the face!

 3. Ready.
 Set.
 Dodge!
 This was the first year we partnered with Kansas City Corporate Challenge who included Dodge Ball as an official competition in the corporate games.
 Having this new partner, we wanted to create posters that would resonate and bring a sense of fun or humor to the office.
 Ever sit across from someone in a meeting and wish you could throw a ball at them?
 Yea, we did too.
 Posters and email campaigns were distributed to all corporations participating in the Kansas City Corporate Challenge, helping drive a record number of teams wanting to participate in Dodge for a Cause.

 1. Dodge with...
-(Dodge for a Cause 4 poster series, website, competitor shirts, and out of home display)
+(Dodge for a Cause 4-poster series and website)

 2. Getting Hit Never Felt So Good.